-Once downloaded you can run the xenial image
+Once downloaded you can 'run' or 'start' the xenial image.

 flockport run xenial

-Under the hood Flockport uses overlayfs to launch an snapshot of the image in a new layer.
+When you use the run command Flockport launches a copy of the container.
+Flockport uses overlayfs to launch a snapshot of the image.
 The name of the new container is autogenerated and can be specified with the -n flag

 flockport run xenial -n myxenial

 Please note the default Jessie kernel does not support overlayfs.
 Upgrading the Jessie kernel adds overlayfs support.
-When 'run' detects overlayfs support missing it makes a copy of the container.
+When run detects overlayfs support is missing it makes a normal copy of the container.
 Similarly if the underlying filesystem is btrfs run will launch a btrfs subvolume clone

-You can also download a large collection of ready to deploy applications from the App store
+You can also download applications from the App store.

 flockport get wordpress